 However, tuples differ from lists in that they are immutable.
 This means you cannot modify an existing tuple, and trying to do so will throw an error.

-contains five items that describe the house, namely, the city, the country, the year of construction, the area in sq. ft., and the number of rooms it has.
+▶ Let's say you create the following tuple today.
+The tuple house contains five items that describe the house, namely, the city, the country, the year of construction, the area in sq. ft., and the number of rooms it has.
 This is shown in the code snippet below:

 house = ("Bangalore","India",2020,2018,4)

-is located in the city of Bangalore in India. - It was constructed in the year
+• This house is located in the city of Bangalore in India.

-rooms that collectively span an area of2018
+• And it has 4 rooms that collectively span an area of 2018 sq. ft.

 Let's say your friend reads this line of code, or you come back a week later and read your code again.
 Given that you haven't added any comments as to what the values in the tuple stand for, there's certainly a problem of readability.